San Antonio River Improvements Project Fact Sheet

 amenities, ecosystem restoration and recreational improvements to the San Antonio River.

-SARA serves as project manager for all sections of SARIP and as local sponsor with USACE
+SARA served as project manager for all sections of SARIP and as local sponsor with USACE

 specifically for the Mission Reach.